awsdocs/amazon-connect-admin-guide/doc_source/salesforce-integration.md

    + For Phone Number Formatting, Country, specify the appropriate 2\-digit [ISO country code](https://countrycode.org/)\.
    + To provide Salesforce users with access to the Amazon Connect CCP, on the Setup Call Centers page, choose **Manage Call Center Users**\.
 Add the Salesforce users to enable for using these call features\.
 Be sure to add your own Salesforce user account if you plan to these features\.

-1. Whitelist your Salesforce Visualforce domain URL using the directions in [Application Integration](amazon-connect-contact-control-panel.md#app-integration)\.
+1. Whitelist your Salesforce Visualforce domain URL using the directions in [Whitelist Integrated Applications](amazon-connect-contact-control-panel.md#app-integration)\.
 To verify the URL, open the Visualforce page in setup\.
 This URL usually has the following format:

    https://amazonconnect\.**your\-instance\-name**\.visual\.force\.com

 1. Log in to your Amazon Connect instance\.

 1. Launch Salesforce\.
 You should see the integrated CCP in the side panel \(Salesforce Classic\) or the phone toolbar \(Salesforce Classic and Lightning Experience\)\.

+## Known Issue<a name="sf-known-issues"></a>

+Upon the completion of a call, Amazon Connect puts the agent into the After Contact Work state\.
+As part of the Adapter, a Call Wrap\-Up page will be triggered in Salesforce\.
+When you integrate Amazon Connect with Saleforce Classic, this page will be not be triggered\.

 ## Troubleshooting Common Issues<a name="troubleshooting-crm"></a>